ybalkind/davidklaing.github.io/about-me.md

 ## What's my story?

 I grew up in Peterborough, Ontario.
-It was a wonderful and fortunate childhood, filled with fantasy novels, James Taylor albums, canoe trips, and chlorine.
+It was a wonderful and fortunate childhood, filled with fantasy novels, James Taylor albums, canoe trips, and swim meets.

 I studied everything and nothing in McMaster University's interdisciplinary [Arts & Science program](https://en.wikipedia.org/wiki/McMaster_Arts_and_Science), where I found my people.